Meriwether Lewis: Legacy

 For many years, Lewis's legacy was overlooked, inaccurately assessed, and somewhat tarnished by his alleged suicide.
 Yet his contributions to science, the exploration of the Western U.S., and the lore of great world explorers, are considered incalculable.

 Four years after Lewis's death, Thomas Jefferson wrote:

 "Of courage undaunted, possessing a firmness & perseverance of purpose which nothing but impossibilities could divert from its direction, careful as a father of those committed to his charge, yet steady in the maintenance of order & discipline, intimate with the Indian character, customs & principles, habituated to the hunting life, guarded by exact observation of the vegetables & animals of his own country, against losing time in the description of objects already possessed, honest, disinterested, liberal, of sound understanding and a fidelity to truth so scrupulous that whatever he should report would be as certain as if seen by ourselves, with all these qualifications as if selected and implanted by nature in one body, for this express purpose, I could have no hesitation in confiding the enterprise to him.

 Jefferson wrote that Lewis had a "luminous and discriminating intellect".
 William Clark's first son Meriwether Lewis Clark was named after Lewis; the senior Meriwether Clark passed the name on to his son, Meriwether Lewis Clark, Jr.

 Captain Meriwether Lewis and Lieutenant (de facto co-captain and posthumously, officially promoted to captain in advance of the bicentennial) William Clark commanded the Corps of Discovery to map the course of the Missouri River to its source and the Pacific Northwest overland and water routes to and from the mouth of the Columbia River.
-They were honored with a 3-cent stamp July 24, 1954 on the 150th anniversary.
+They were honored with a 3-cent stamp on July 24, 1954, on the 150th anniversary.
 The 1803 Louisiana Purchase doubled the size of the United States.
 Lewis and Clark described and sketched its flora and fauna and described the native inhabitants they encountered before returning to St. Louis in 1806.

 Coins

 Both Lewis and Clark appear on the gold Lewis and Clark Exposition dollars minted for the Lewis and Clark Centennial Exposition.
-Among the early United States commemorative coins, they were produced in both 1904 and 1905 and survive in relatively small numbers.
+Among the early United States commemorative coins, they were produced in 1904 and 1905 and survived in relatively small numbers.